Avokadoen/tdt4230_project_raytracing/README.md

 # Dependencies

-On windows you will need [mingw](http://mingw-w64.org/doku.php) to compile SDL2
+On windows you will need [mingw](http://mingw-w64.org/doku.php) to compile SDL2.
+You can read more about it in Rust-SDL2 [readme](https://github.com/Rust-SDL2/rust-sdl2)

 # Sources
 Thanks Nercury for a great blog about opengl in rust!